 You can backup Canned Responses by going to Settings → Apps and then to Import / Export in Canned Responses section.

-The exported templates will be stored in a .csv format.
+The exported templates will be stored in a .json format.
 Example file:

 |More Info Request||Hi $reporterName$,|

 I'm just reviewing this issue and I don't think we really have enough information to reproduce this problem.
 Can you add a little more detail to this ticket?

 |Not Supported Browser||Hi $reporterName$,|

 We no longer support IE 7 in $projectName$.